SGpp/DisCoTec/paper.md

 # Statement of need

-Higher-dimensional problems (by which we typically mean more than three space dimensions and one time dimension) quickly require infeasible amounts of computational resources such as memory and core-hours---they are haunted by the so-called curse of dimensionality.
+Higher-dimensional problems (by which we mean more than three space dimensions and one time dimension) quickly require infeasible amounts of computational resources such as memory and core-hours as the problem size increases---they are haunted by the so-called 'curse of dimensionality'.
 An example of this are high-fidelity plasma simulations in the field of confined fusion research.
-Current approaches to this problem include dimensionally-reduced models (which may not always be applicable), and restricting oneself to a very limited resolution.
+Current approaches to this problem include dimensionally-reduced models (which may not always be applicable), and restricting computations to a very limited resolution.
-Multi-scale (hierarchical) methods, such as the sparse grid combination technique, provide an alternative approach to addressing the curse of dimensionality.
+Multi-scale (hierarchical) methods, such as the sparse grid combination technique that `DisCoTec` employs, provide an alternative approach to addressing the curse of dimensionality.
 While some implementations of the sparse grid combination technique are available in the context of UQ, there is currently no other implementation for parallel simulations that require distributed computing.